Learn how to cook a turkey in the oven perfectly with this recipe. I promise it’s easier than it looks!

-Step 1: Thaw The Turkey
+Step 1: Thaw Turkey

 Let the turkey thaw completely before cooking.
 A frozen turkey will thaw approximately 24 hours for every five pounds.
 If you bought a turkey a few days ahead, you can thaw it in your fridge.

 Need to thaw in a hurry?
 Place the turkey in a cold water bath and change the water every 30 minutes until it’s thawed.

-Step 2: Brine The Turkey
+Step 2: Brine Turkey

 To brine a turkey means to immerse it in salt water solution for a day or so before cooking.
-The basic ratio of salt to water for a brine is 4 tablespoons of salt per 1 quart (4 cups) of water (variety of herbs optional).
+The basic ratio of salt to water for a brine is four tablespoons of salt per 1 quart (four cups) of water (variety of herbs optional).

 Learning how to brine a turkey does a lot to your Thanksgiving turkey.
 The end result of this process is moist, perfectly seasoned turkey meat.

-Step 3: Prepare The Turkey
+Step 3: Prepare Turkey

 However, cracked black pepper and other herbs and spices of your choice are welcomed at this stage.
 I like to rub a mixture of chopped sage and butter between the skin and meat on mine, but as long as you’ve brined it, there’s no need for the additional flavors if that’s not your preference.

 — Homesteading (@HomesteadingUSA) November 14, 2016

-Step 4: Turn The Oven On To 450°F
+Step 4: Preheat Oven to 450°F

 Place an oven rack in the bottom third and let the oven completely preheat before placing the turkey in the oven.

-Step 5: Roast The Turkey
+Step 5: Roast Turkey

-There are factors which may contribute to a much faster cooking so it is best to start checking the temperature of your turkey about halfway through the scheduled cooking time to gauge how fast it’s cooking.
+There are factors that may contribute to much faster cooking so it is best to start checking the temperature of your turkey about halfway through the scheduled cooking time to gauge how fast it’s cooking.

-Step 6: Baste The Turkey
+Step 6: Baste Turkey

 Baste the turkey every 45 minutes.
 To do this, take the turkey out of the oven (make sure to close the oven door so the heat will stay) and baste the turkey all over with the liquids coming from the pan.

-Step 7: Check The Temperature
+Step 7: Check Temperature

 To ensure the turkey is properly cooked through and through, check the temperature in three different places: the breast, the outer thigh, and the inside thigh.
 The temperature of the meat should be at least 165°F.

-Step 8: Let The Turkey Rest
+Step 8: Let the Turkey Rest

 Cover it with aluminum foil and let it rest for at least 30 minutes.
 This gives time for the meat to firm up and the juices to be re-absorbed, making the turkey easier to slice and taste juicier.

 Remove the wings first, then the thighs, then the breast meat.
 Once you have all these parts removed, you can separate the thighs into thighs and drumsticks and carve the breast meat into individual slices.

 Want to see the video on how to cook a turkey?
-Check out this video from Kitchn:
+Check out this how-to video from Kitchn: